 - Using an 2-inch diameter ice cream scoop or large spoon (about 2 tbsp of dough), scoop dough onto a cookie sheet about an inch apart.
 Gently press to slightly flatten each cookie.

-- Bake for 12-15 minutes, or until cookies are golden brown, firm to the touch, and soft on the inside.
+Bake for about 15 minutes, or until cookies are golden brown, firm to the touch, and soft on the inside.
 Remove from oven and let sit on baking sheet for another 5 minutes.
 Remove from the pan and let cookies cool completely.

-- Cookies can be stored in an air tight container at room temperature for up to 4 days.
+Cookies can be stored in an air tight container at room temperature for up to 4 days, or place in the freezer for up to 1 month.